pottedmeat7/OpenVR-WalkInPlace/Readme.md

 ## Graph Page
 The graph page will show you realtime values from the HMD, controllers and trackers.
 If you have WIP enabled the graph page will display vertical lines yellow for walk detection, orange for jog detection and red for run detection.

-### Auto Configuration
-Just follow the on screen instructions and the auto configuration will make some approximations and set HMD, Tracker and Arm Swing thresholds for you.

 ## Any Issues Check out the Logs
 Overlay UI Log here `C:\Users\<USERNAME>\AppData\Roaming\pottedmeat7\OpenVRWalkInPlace\VRWalkInPlace.log`